Symmetry of screening masses of mesons in two-flavor lattice QCD at high temperatures: Numerical results

 A similar behavior but with larger errorbars is found in Figs.~\ref{fig:symU1} and \ref{fig:symU12} where the mass differences between $X_t$ and $T_t$, $\Delta m_{X-T}$, and that of $PS$ and $S$, $\Delta m_{PS-S}$, are plotted.
 These are the probes for the axial $U(1)_A$ symmetry.
 We find that $\Delta m_{X-T}/m_X$ is 2.5\% at $T=190$ MeV and 12.7\% at $T=165$ MeV\footnote{ In recent study \cite{Gavai:2024mcj} with M\"obius domain-wall quarks, violation of the axial $U(1)_A$ symmetry even at $T=186$ MeV was reported.
 We notice, however, that their lattice spacings $a>0.13$ fm are coarser than the one $a\sim 0.1$ fm we simulated in our previous work \cite{Cossu:2015kfa} where we find a larger violation of the Ginsparg-Wilson in the low-lying eigenmodes of the Dirac operator than the residual mass, which leads to overestimation of the axial $U(1)_A$ anomaly. }.
 The latter is consistent with zero within a larger errorbar.
 This indicates that the chiral anomaly effect is quite suppressed above $T_c$.

 Fig.~\ref{fig:symCS} is a plot of the chiral-spin $SU(2)_{CS}$ symmetry, which is an approximate symmetry expected up to $O(1/T)$ corrections, as explained in Sec.~\ref{sec:corr}.
 This symmetry is examined by the mass difference $\Delta m_{X-A}$ between $X_t$ and $A$.
 The $T$ dependence for the screening mass, in addition to the reduction in noise, is analogous to $SU(2)_L\times SU(2)_R$ and $U(1)_A$; however, we find a qualitative difference of $SU(2)_{CS}$ in Fig.~\ref{fig:symCS330}.
 Here we plot the quark mass dependence of $\Delta m_{V-A}$ (circles), $\Delta m_{PS-S}$ (squares), $\Delta m_{X-T}$ (upward triangles), and $\Delta m_{A-X}$ (downward triangles) at $T=330$ MeV.
 The former three probing $SU(2)_L\times SU(2)_R$ and $U(1)_A$ symmetries, are consistent with zero, and their uncertainty is $\sim 1$MeV, which is less than 1\% of $T$.
 In contrast to these other mass differences, the data $\Delta m_{X-A}$ is clearly nonzero even at the lightest mass: $\sim -40$ MeV showing that the associated chiral-spin symmetry $SU(2)_{CS}$ is only approximate: $|\Delta m_{X-A}|/T \sim 0.12$.
-We note that at much higher temperatures than $T=1$ GeV, it was reported in Ref.~\cite{DallaBrida:2021ddx} that the mass difference between the $PS$ and $V$ channels goes down to $\sim 1$\% of $2\pi T$ although, the difference is still statistically significant and deviates from the leading order perturbative QCD calculation (for related results and discussion see \cite{Laudicina:2022ghk, Giusti:2024ohu}).
+We note that at much higher temperatures than $T=1$ GeV, it was reported in Ref.~\cite{DallaBrida:2021ddx} that the mass difference between the $PS$ and $V$ channels goes down to $\sim 1$\% of $2\pi T$ although, the difference is still statistically significant and deviates from the next-to-leading order perturbative QCD prediction, where the one-loop correction of each meson mass to $2\pi T$ is positive and channel-independent (for related results and discussion see \cite{Laudicina:2022ghk, Giusti:2024ohu}).

 Finally let us discuss possible systematics in our numerical results.
 In Fig.~\ref{fig:finiteV}, we plot the lattice size $L$ dependence of all measured screening masses at $T=147$, 165 and 220 MeV.
 The data at different $L$ are consistent within two standard deviations and we do not see any significant finite volume dependence.
 Due to our fixed lattice spacing at $a=0.075$ fm, we cannot numerically estimate the discretization effects.
 Our choice is relatively fine compared to other groups and we expect the automatic $O(a)$ improvement due to the chiral symmetry of the M\"obius domain-wall fermion action.
 Note also, that our simulated up and down quark mass range covers the physical point, and the lightest quark mass is sufficiently close to the chiral limit.